The Tape Matrix

 Stacking: M3 square nuts and M3 x 8mm screws

-Mounting: Placeable on desk or mountable on walls (need optional modules with central hole)
+Mounting: Placeable on desk or mountable on walls (with auxiliary modules with central hole)

 STLs

->_ All files for the cassette shelves are available for free on printables.com.
+>_ All files for the Tape Matrix project are available for free on printables.com.